minh994/lightbi-hugo/exampleSite/content/post/2020/parameters.md

 1. **`readingTime`**
    - **Type**: Boolean (`true` or `false`)
    - **Description**: When set to `true`, displays an estimated reading time for each post.
-This helps readers gauge how long it will take to read the content.
+This helps readers gauge how long it will take to Đọc thêmthe content.

 2. **`wordCount`**
    - **Type**: Boolean